cbarbu/dockerenter/README.md

 # dockerenter Help file
 ## Purpose
-`dockerenter` allows to open a bash shell in a docker container *without* having to run first
+`dockerenter` allows to open a bash shell (or other command) in a docker container *without* having to run first

 `docker ps`